 An incision, no longer than three inches wide, is made in the armpit or groin and a group of lymph nodes are removed for tissue analysis.
 The incision is then closed with stitches, and a bandage is placed over the incision site.
 Tissue from the lymph nodes is sent to the lab for further analysis and a full pathology report is usually available a few days later.

-Risks of Lymph Node Dissection
+What are the Risks of Lymph Node Dissection?

 While lymph node dissection is a safe procedure, there are risks associated with any surgical procedure.
 These may include: